 The Health Care Analytics concentration provides undergraduate students with the skills to meet the complex needs of healthcare organizations.
 Students in the healthcare analytics concentration learn how to harness data, process the data and produce evidencebased decisions.
 The daunting challenges confronting healthcare organizations today will require smarter, more informed decisions driven by data to improve outcomes and offer the value that market dynamics, governmental regulations and consumers demand.
 The six-course sequence aims to develop analytics competencies in our students to prepare them for entry-level analyst positions in a variety of healthcare settings.
 The Healthcare Analytics concentration is restricted to Management majors only.
-Management majors in the Health Care Analytics concentration must earn a C- or better in all Health Care Analytics concentration courses.
+Management majors in the Health Care Analytics concentration must complete all required Health Care Analytics Concentration courses with a grade of C- or higher.